Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 Adding property pages to Outlook folders

-The wizard builds and opens the Outlook COM add-in project in the Delphi IDE.
+The wizard builds and opens a new Outlook COM add-in project in the Delphi IDE.

 The add-in project includes the following items:

-• The Outlook COM add-in module (ProjectName_IMPL.pas and ProjectName_IMPL.dfm) discussed in the next step.
+• Outlook add-in module (ProjectName_IMPL.pas and ProjectName_IMPL.dfm) discussed in the following step

 unit MyOutlookAddin1_IMPL;